 Once universally prevalent, improved sanitation and higher standards of hygiene have meant that typhoid fever is now mostly a public health concern in resource-poor regions.
 Still, the WHO reports that between 11 and 20 million typhoid infections occur every year, resulting in more than 120,000 deaths.

 Risk to travellers

-The areas of the world where sanitation is sub-standard are those with the highest risk of infection for travellers, particularly India, Pakistan, and Bangladesh, but also parts of Africa, the Middle East, the Caribbean, and Central and South America.
-Typhoid immunisation is crucial for anyone travelling to developing countries and is highly advisable for people visiting friends and relatives, travelling to rural areas and for prolonged travel.
-In addition vaccination is important for those with adventurous eating habits and in people with some medical conditions (such as lowered gastric defences).
+The areas of the world where sanitation is sub-standard are those with the highest risk of infection and include in particular India, Pakistan and Bangladesh, but also parts of Africa, the Middle East, the Caribbean, and Central and South America.
+Typhoid vaccination is one of the recommendations for travel to developing countries and is highly advisable for people visiting friends and relatives, visiting rural areas, and if engaged in prolonged travel.
+In addition, the typhoid vaccine is important for those with adventurous eating habits and for people with some medical conditions (such as lowered gastric defences).

 How is Typhoid fever treated?

 While the disease can generally be cured if treated with appropriate medications, resistance to many of the antibiotics used to treat typhoid infections is spreading and there are now extensively drug-resistant forms, resistant to several classes of antibiotics.
 Due to such cases, which are more prevalent in South Asia, getting a typhoid vaccine may be even more crucial if you're planning to travel to these or other affected areas.

 The typhoid vaccine is recommended for most people travelling to developing countries.
 Anyone travelling to countries where typhoid fever is common should discuss vaccination to prevent typhoid fever infection.
 Our typhoid vaccination process is as follows: